Skip to content

 width=

-Steelton-Highspire School District hosted a solar tour at its site to showcase the benefits of clean energy for schools and to support Pennsylvania HB1032, a bill that would start a Solar For Schools Grant Program in Pennsylvania.
+Steelton-Highspire School District hosted a solar tour at its site to showcase the benefits of clean energy for schools and to support the creation of the Solar For Schools Grant Program in Pennsylvania.

 We’re looking for small wins, projects that save the taxpayers and the district money.
 This project enabled us to funnel money that would typically go to energy costs to programs that support the students.
 We are saving money, and students are learning about our energy use and generation through real-time data associated with the solar array.